apache/mesos/docs/high-availability-framework-guide.md

   executors.
 Persistent volumes and dynamic reservations on the removed agent will be preserved.

-  * A removed agent can rejoin the cluster by starting a new copy of the `mesos-slave` process.
+  * A removed agent can rejoin the cluster by restarting the `mesos-slave` process.
 When a removed agent is shutdown by the master, Mesos ensures that the next time `mesos-slave` is started (using the same work directory at the same host), the agent will receive a new agent ID; in effect, the agent will be treated as a newly joined agent.
 The agent will retain any previously created persistent volumes and dynamic reservations, although the agent ID associated with these resources will have changed.

 Typically, frameworks respond to failed or partitioned agents by scheduling new copies of the tasks that were running on the lost agent.
 This should be done